ibm-cloud-docs/power-iaas/faq.md

 By default, the system deploys 20 GBs for the AIX *rootvg*.
 You can extend the AIX *rootvg* by using the [extendvg](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/e_commands/extendvg.html){: external} command to add a physical volume.

 ## What's the difference between shared capped and shared uncapped processor performance?
-How do they compare to dedicated processor performance?
+How are they compared with dedicated processor performance?
 {: #processor}
 {: faq}